FeliciaBrisc/ParaView_NetCDF_Particles_Reader_Plugin/README.md

 # ParaView_NetCDF_Particles_Reader_Plugin
 A simple, user-friendly Python plugin for ParaView that reads particles in NetCDF format.
-The plugin was developed an tested with ParaView 5.12 and Python 3.10.
+The plugin was developed and tested with ParaView 5.12 and Python 3.10.

 Please read the tutorial before using the plugin (NetCDF_ParticlesReader_TUTORIAL.pdf).